Best Home Loan Options in Australia (2026)

 2. Offset account

-If you have savings, this can save you $5,000-$15,000/year depending on balance.
+If you've savings, this save you $5,000-$15,000/year depending on balance.

 3. Extra repayments

-Can you pay more without penalty?
+Do you pay more without penalty?
 This helps you pay off the loan faster.

 4. Fees